 Unlike a mini-series or a movie, the cost to produce a book is much lower, and I think allows for a bit more creative freedom.
 I love to see books that flesh out the world and characters of a franchise I really enjoy.
 A unique setting, lore to draw from, open plotlines, and compelling characters are all the material you need to make something worth reading.

-As an avid gamer, I love that I can experience more of my favourite game in other ways, and there happen to be a lot of video game franchises out there that have accompanying novels.
+As an avid gamer, I love that I can experience more of my favourite games in other ways, and there happen to be a lot of video game franchises out there that have accompanying novels.

 Here are just a few of the big ones:

 - Dragon Age